kevimwe/DoingDataScienceCaseStudy1/Case_Study_Batch.md

         of the beer (IBU) by States
     -   [`/analysis/Bar_Chart_Plotter.R`](https://github.com/kevimwe/DoingDataScienceCaseStudy1/blob/master/analysis/Bar_Chart_Plotter.R):
-        Uses ggplot2 R library to plot barchart to compare median ABV and median IBU by State.
+        Uses ggplot2 R library to plot barchart to compare median ABV and median IBU by State
 -   [`/data`](https://github.com/kevimwe/DoingDataScienceCaseStudy1/blob/master/data)
     directory holds the datasets that are used in this analysis.
 The datasets ased are listed below.